silverbulletmd/silverbullet/website/SETTINGS.md

 # Hide the edit button (available on mobile only)
 hideEditButton: true # defaults to 'false'

+# In PWA mode, SilverBullet automatically reopens the last opened page on boot, this can be disabled
+pwaOpenLastPage: true

 # Configure the shown action buttons (top right bar)
 actionButtons:
 - icon: home # Use any icon from https://feathericons.com